-- Where has your idea come from and is it relevant to your current situation? - Why is this project necessary and important, and who will benefit from it? - Is your project closely aligned with our programme aim?
+- Where has your idea come from and is it relevant to your current situation? - Why is this project necessary and important, who will benefit from it, and what is the likely impact? - Is your project closely aligned with our programme aim?
 Have you presented this in a clear and compelling way? - Who do you want to benefit, and how will you go about this? - How well do you know your beneficiaries? - Have you considered what equity, diversity and inclusion (EDI) looks like in relation to your project?
-Does your proposal demonstrate a strong and deliverable commitment to EDI?
+Does your proposal demonstrate a strong and deliverable commitment to EDI? - Have you considered the environmental sustainability of this project?
+How have you demonstrated this in your proposal?